-The Leap Motion software analyzes the objects observed in the device field of view.
-It recognizes hands, fingers, and tools, reporting both discrete positions, gestures, and motion.
-The Leap Motion field of view is an inverted pyramid centered on the device.
+The Leap Motion controller uses optical sensors and infrared light.
+The sensors are directed along the y-axis – upward when the controller is in its standard operating position – and have a field of view of about 150 degrees.
 The effective range of the Leap Motion Controller extends from approximately 25 to 600 millimeters above the device (1 inch to 2 feet).

 The Leap Motion system employs a right-handed Cartesian coordinate system.
 The origin is centered at the top of the Leap Motion Controller.
 The x- and z-axes lie in the horizontal plane, with the x-axis running parallel to the long edge of the device.
 The y-axis is vertical, with positive values increasing upwards (in contrast to the downward orientation of most computer graphics coordinate systems).
 The z-axis has positive values increasing toward the user.